Skip to content Skip to footer

 What is the PEF methodology?

-PEF leverages the Life Cycle Assessment (LCA) approach, which is a scientifically validated methodology to measure environmental impacts of each stage of a product’s life.
+PEF leverages the Life Cycle Assessment (LCA) approach, a scientifically validated methodology for measuring environmental impacts at each stage of a product’s life.

 The LCA approach is based on four factors: